MissKittin/php-js-css-web-toolkit/components/admin_panel/README.md

 * `set_logout_button_label(string_label)` [returns self]
 	default: Logout

+## Templates
+There are two templates available:
+* default
+	purple-yellow-blue theme
+* materialized
+	based on the Google's Material Design in green

 ## Modules
 All application logic is defined by modules.
 The module first configures the view in a `config` file,